 SI INADEQUATE SUPERVISION SI 1 Leadership/Supervision/Oversight Inadequate.
 Leadership/ Supervision/Oversight Inadequate is a factor when the availability, competency, quality or timeliness of leadership, supervision or oversight does not meet task demands and creates an unsafe situation.
 Inappropriate supervisory pressures are also captured under this code.
 Converted CP's 1st solo night flight to fly with FI as safety pilot when CP was not confident to fly solo after the solo check flight.
 FI cleared student 1st night solo for the next day although CP was not confident to fly solo on the solo check flight day (flew with FI as safety pilot).
 SI 3 Local Training Issues/Programs.
 Local Training Issues/Programs area factor when one-time or recurrent training programs, upgrade programs, transition programs or any other local training is inadequate or unavailable (etc) and this creates an unsafe situation.
-Reshuffling flights in the Flight Training Syllabus to provide consolidation training for the previous underperformance flight during the 1st solo circuit phase, 1st solo training area phase and 1st solo night phase in order to progress the underperforming CP to the next flying phase of the course.
+Reshuffling flights in the Flight Training Syllabus to provide consolidation training for the previous under-performance flight during the 1 st solo circuit phase, 1 st solo training area phase and 1 st solo night phase in order to progress the under-performing CP to the next flying phase of the course.
 SP PLANNED INAPPROPRIATE OPERATIONS SP 5 Proficiency.
 Proficiency is a factor when an individual is not proficient in a task, mission or event.
 Cleared CP 1 st solo night despite not meeting the required skill standards as stated in the Flight Training Syllabus.
 SP 6 Risk Assessment - Formal.
-Risk Assessment - Formal is a factor when supervision does not adequately evaluate the risks associated with a mission or when pre-mission risk assessment tools or risk assessment programs are inadequate.
-Did not submit Slow Progress Report to assess risk associated with the under- performance when the CP was not cleared for 1st solo night.
+Risk Assessment - Formal is a factor when supervision does not adequately evaluate the risks associated with a mission or when pre-mission risk assessment tools Did not submit Slow Progress Report to assess risk associated with the under-performance when the or risk assessment programs are CP was not cleared for 1 st inadequate. solo night.